 Ever wondered which water town is really the best?
 Wonder no more.
 Time Out has been to seven of them, and rated them from worst to best.
 The winner is a leafy town with pretty canals and more locals than tourists and you've probably never heard of it.
+If this isn't enough to satisfy your wanderlust, check out the best day trips and weekend getaways from Shanghai such as to Qiandaohu, or further afield through Time Out's ultimate China travel guide.

 What’s it like?
 Split into two sections – east and west – Wuzhen is undeniably pretty, but it’s also one of the most commercial and tourist-filled towns on this list.
 The west area is supposedly best at night when the lights come on, though in the day time it’s just as picturesque.
 The east part, meanwhile, features a smallish park and regular kung fu performances from several retired gentlemen atop a boat.
 Both areas are based around one long stretch of canal, each with narrow lanes either side.
 The town is most famous for being the former home of Chinese literary great Mao Dun.

 Crowds Manageable on weekdays, Wuzhen is incredibly claustrophobic at peak times.
 Limited to the two sections, tourists are funneled down into the same main streets with few chances of escape.
-A free open air cinema screening old black-and-white Chinese films on a wall in the west area (9-11pm, daily) provides some rare respite, but generally it’s hellish at weekends.
+A free open air cinema screening old black-and-white Chinese films on a wall in the west area (9-11pm, daily) provides some rare respite, but generally, it’s hellish at weekends.

 The weekend crowds at Wuzhen